Updated May 16, 2025

 When it comes to repairing Windows-based computers, I always do one thing: check for corrupt system files.
 Corrupt system files can cause all sorts of problems, so here is how to check and repair system files in Windows 11.

-We first need to check the drive's file structure that the operating system is installed on.
+First, we must check the drive's file structure on which the operating system is installed.
 It is usually drive C:.
-For this, we will use the disk error checking program built into Windows 11.
+We will use the disk error-checking program built into Windows 11 for this.

 How to check your drive for errors in Windows 11

 Now that we have checked the drive for errors, we must check for corrupted system files.
-For this, we will use the built-in System File Checker (SFC).
-Like most of the programs in this article, this program has to be run from an Administrative Command Prompt.
+We will use the built-in System File Checker (SFC) for this.
+Like some of the programs in this article, this program has to be run from either an Administrative Command Prompt or an Administrative PowerShell.
+You can access both from Windows Terminal.

 SFC has multiple syntaxes and parameters you can use with it.
 Here are all of the syntaxes and parameters with examples of their use.